 While continuing her full time employment portfolio as General Manager for Ganthalha Enterprises, Trudy is completing her qualification with the Australian Institute of Company Directors.

-Responsible for leading our Native Title Trust team, Phillip brings more than 16 years working with Aboriginal People and Aboriginal groups in Western Australia and South Australia.
+Responsible for guiding our Native Title Trust team, Lenny brings more than 16 years working with Aboriginal People and Aboriginal groups in Western Australia and South Australia.

-With a particular focus on asset management, including executive leadership, research, compliance and social development, across Aboriginal-centred sectors, Phillip has forged a reputation as a commercially focussed, results driven strategic executive.
+With a particular focus on asset management, including executive leadership, research, compliance and social development, across Aboriginal-centred sectors, Lenny has forged a reputation as a commercially focussed, results driven strategic executive.